greasyEggroll/colorfulScreen/README.md

 # colorfulScreen
-A screen that chanegs colors
+A screen that chanegs colors on demand with user input